eegml/ICU_EEG/doc/matlab-interop.md

     arr_str = arr_bytes.decode('utf-16')
     return arr_str
 ```
+### hdf5 references
 But sometimes you get a dataset of hdf5 references.
+In python's h5py module, these are represented as python objects (see [Using object references](https://docs.h5py.org/en/stable/refs.html)

 For example:
 ```ipython
 In [1]: import h5py